dtomasiewicz/rbrowse/README.md

 ### Selection

 The first step to emulating a form submission is to find the FORM node on the page.
-This can be accomplished with Page.form:
+This can be accomplished with `Page.form`:

 ```ruby
 b = RBrowse.new